octopress/deploy/README.md

 Deployment tools for Octopress and Jekyll blogs (or really any static site).

 Currently this supports deploying through S3, Git and Rsync.
-Requests for other deployment methods are welcome.
+Pull request to support other deployment methods are welcome.

 ## Installation

 Add this line to your application's Gemfile:

+    gem 'octopress'
     gem 'octopress-deploy'

 And then execute: